 Keeping Your Budget on Track

-Believe it or not, every dollar you earn is allocated towards a financial goal, even if you are unaware!
-Every dollar of incoming cash flow is geared towards either spending or saving, so if your accounts are not increasing in value every month, then this means your untracked dollars are all being allocated towards expenses.
-It is generally preferred that you set aside monthly savings towards a future financial goal rather than spending all of your incoming cash flow.
-Without a budget, you may be allocating more money to expenses than you realize, and perhaps you could reroute that spending towards savings.
+Believe it or not, every dollar you earn is allocated towards a financial goal, even if you are not aware of it!
+Every dollar of incoming cash flow is geared towards either spending or saving, so if your accounts are not increasing in value every month then this means your untracked dollars are all being allocated towards expenses.

 Basics of Budgeting – Highlights